Tyus Wilson: Professional career

 He placed third at the US Olympic Trials in June 2024 with a successful clearance of 2.24 metres, but did not meet the requirements by height or world ranking for Olympic selection, and the United States only sent two high jumpers to the Paris Olympics.

 He cleared 2.27 metres to win the high jump at the 2025 USA Outdoor Track and Field Championships in Eugene, Oregon on 3 August 2025, making the height with his third and final attempt, to finish ahead of Shelby McEwen and JuVaughn Harrison.
 Later that month, he won the gold medal at the 2025 NACAC Championships in Freeport, The Bahamas with a jump of 2.24 metres.
 In September, he cleared 2.28 metres to finish joint sixth at the 2025 World Athletics Championships in Tokyo, Japan.

+On 19 June 2026, Wilson placed fifth with a clearance of 2.20 metres at the 2026 Doha Diamond League.
+On 24 July, Wilson retained his USA national title at the 2026 USA Outdoor Track and Field Championships in New York, clearing 2.29 metres at the first attempt to win ahead of Scottie Vines.